Frontend CORS Solutions

 4. Configure API Address

-Set production environment API address in project configuration:
+Set the production environment API address in project configuration:

 // .env.production